lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 ##### Basics of a CPU

-Processors, or CPU's, are the "beating heart" of a computer, and as such, perform many more tasks than the ones that will be discussed in this text.
+Processors, or CPUs, are the "beating heart" of a computer, and as such, perform many more tasks than the ones that will be discussed in this text.
 The focus lies on the floating point calculation capabilities and the memory subsystems, as well as the interfaces.

 The traditional CPU ([Central Processing Unit](https://en.wikipedia.org/wiki/Central_processing_unit)) is an Integrated Circuit (IC) that executes the logic, [arithmetic](https://en.wikipedia.org/wiki/Arithmetic), input/output (I/O) and control operations that are prescribed by software running on the computer.
 As time passed, many other subsystems of computers got integrated into the processor package (die), making the functions that the traditional CPU performs only a subset of all the functions that a modern processor performs.
 A "core" of a modern processor is a separate unit that performs all the tasks of a traditional CPU.

 Modern processor cores are very diverse, complex and multi-faceted, varying wildly with ISA, microarchitecture, intended platform and manufacturer.
-A discussion about CPU's that would include all these variations would be impossible, necessitating a confinement.
+A discussion about CPUs that would include all these variations would be impossible, necessitating a confinement.
 This discussion will try to be as generic as possible, but the focus lies on an Intel based server CPU of the "Skylake-SP" microarchitecture.

 Intel dominates the PC/laptop as well as the HPC/Supercomputer CPU market, making the restriction towards an Intel x86-64 based CPU justified.
-Considering the fact that almost all Laptops and workstations contain CPU's that are (to a varying extend) derived from their server oriented counterparts, focusing the discussion around a server CPU seems logical as well.
+Considering the fact that almost all Laptops and workstations contain CPUs that are (to a varying extend) derived from their server oriented counterparts, focusing the discussion around a server CPU seems logical as well.
 The Skylake-SP microarchitecture was chosen because it is very recent (at the time of writing), contains some very significant advancements for scientific computing workloads and is used in a cluster available to the MEFD group at the TU/e.

 ##### System on a Chip